yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 --- back
 # Major format changes since {{!RFC4180}}
 - Added a section clarifying motivation for this document and standards status
-- Changing default encoding to UTF-8
+- Changing default encoding to UTF-8 and adding Unicode to the ABNF grammar
 - Allowing CR, LF and CRLF for line breaks
 - Allowing HTAB in text data
 - Mandating a line break at the end of the last line in the file
 - Making records and headers optional, thus allowing for an empty file
 - Adding definition of commented lines
+- Adding a section on common implementation concerns

 # Note to Readers